geofduf/run-length-example/README.md

 Perform a query for a key / time range.

-A grouping interval will be automatically selected according to the configured maximum number of points to return.
+A grouping interval will be automatically selected according to the value of `maxNumberOfPoints`.

 Example:
 ```